Paul-Dempsey/pachde-CHEM/README.md

 Read the [Documentation](./doc/index.md#pachde-chem) for more information on **#d CHEM**.

-## Sep 4 2025
+## Sep 8 2025

 All planned features are complete.
 I am running through my final release checklist.
-My goal is to submit to the VCV library during the week of Sept 10.
+If all goes well, I'll submit CHEM to the Rack Library in the next couple of days.

 > **Note** –
 > Pachde and **CHEM** are not officially affiliated with or sponsored by Haken Audio.